-- Condor Airlines has announced its return to New Orleans in 2018 with twice-weekly flights operating Thursdays and Sundays from May 17th, 2018 through September 30th, 2018, from Louis Armstrong New Orleans International Airport (MSY) to Frankfurt International Airport (FRA).
+- Condor Airlines will return to New Orleans with twice-weekly flights operating Thursdays and Sundays from May 17th, 2018 through September 30th, 2018, from Louis Armstrong New Orleans International Airport (MSY) to Frankfurt International Airport (FRA).

 - Spirit Airlines announced a new nonstop flight from Atlantic City, NJ to New Orleans beginning April 13th, 2018.

 - American Association of Geographers (AAG) Annual Meeting | April 10th-14th

 - The AAG Annual Meeting is an interdisciplinary forum open to anyone with an interest in geography and related fields.